Spokane County Sheriff’s chaplaincy only employs Christians, has diversified spiritual resources

 The Sheriff’s chaplaincy is financed through a taxpayer funded contract with the department and donations to Christian Outreach for Police and Their Spouses.
 Kinnune says he works with volunteers representing several non-Christian spiritual traditions to meet the needs of all members of the county.

-In a year which has proven taxing for the Spokane County Sheriff’s Department and the chaplaincy so far, Kinnune expressed his staff of nine chaplains’ continued commitment to serving officers and victims.
+In a year which has for the Spokane County Sheriff’s Department and the chaplaincy so far, Kinnune expressed his staff of nine chaplains’ continued commitment to serving officers and victims.

 “If someone needs help and asks for it, we’re going to say yes,” Kinnune said.